cthoyt/cthoyt.github.io/_posts/2021-02-23-cpath-visit.md

 correlations, and/or negative correlations that matched the observations of the MCI model).
 These paths were combined to sub-graphs that could be interpreted and so individual paths could be prioritized by their explanatory potential.
 Finally, the sub-graphs were filtered to best rationalize the MCI model with the relevant molecular biology.
+All of these steps were done in a local instance of [BEL Commons](https://github.com/bel-commons/bel-commons) that was loaded with the NeuroMMSig BEL file.
 In the next section, different explanations for those observations are presented.

 ## Results